DavidWisniewski001/Chess/README.md

-Here is a Chess gamne or at least the start of one
+Here is a Chess game or at least the start of one

 Babacar N.